Tigger-oN/quick/README.md

 At least one option must be passed.

-    note        : The first unique part or the full name of the note to be loaded. list        : List all the stored notes and their location.
+    note        : The first unique part or the full name of the note to be loaded. l | list    : List all the stored notes and their location.
 Obviously you can not have a note called "list".
     V | version : Show the version of the script and some other information.